itsHudson/ITsHUDSOnSpace/Machine_And_Deep_Learning/0001_Supervised_Learning_Type/0002_Classification.md

 ## 2.5.3 Multi-Label Classification

-One input can have multiple labels.
+This section explains classification problems where one input can have multiple correct labels.

 Example: